 become an expert birder on the slopes.

-While skiing and birding may seem like an unlikely pair, Alta’s unique mountainous ecosystem—famous for harboring some of the best snow on earth—is also home to some of the hardiest birds in North America.
+While skiing and birding may seem like an unlikely pair, Alta’s unique mountainous ecosystem—famous for harboring some of the best snow on earth—is also home to some of the toughest birds in North America.
 From tiny Chickadees to powerful raptors, these high-altitude birds endure frigid temperatures, deep snow and harsh winds—thriving where few creatures can.

 Since the 1970s, bird enthusiasts and researchers from around the world have flocked to Alta year-round to observe and study its avian inhabitants.
 Scientists have spent decades monitoring the hundreds of species that frequent Little Cottonwood Canyon, and their work continues today.
-These ongoing efforts provide valuable insights into the health of Alta’s ecosystem and support the implementation of bird-friendly practices within the ski area.
+These ongoing research efforts provide valuable insights into the health of Alta’s ecosystem and support the implementation of bird-friendly practices within the ski area.

 Meet Alta's 16 hardiest winter birds